Aseem Ali Khan: Acting

 While he was working as a model, Aseem Ali Khan completed acting courses held by Sutindar Singh, Raj Jagdish and Kishor Namit Kapoor to improve his acting skills.
 He was also mentored by the theatre actor Rakesh Chaturvedi.
 Soon afterwards, in 2006, he had a small cameo in the blockbuster-hit film Dus, directed by Anubhav Sinha.
 It was then that he faced the camera with some of the most prestigious Bollywood actors for the first time, including Sanjay Dutt, Abhishek Bachchan, Shilpa Shetty, Zayed Khan and Diya Mirza.
 This was a turning point in Aseem Ali Khan's career as he immersed himself fully in acting.
 In 2012, he experienced his first main leading role in Ashu Trikha's Zindagi Tere Naam, with Mithun Chakraborthy, Ranjeeta, Dia Mirza and Priyanka Mehta.
 The film is based on the internationally acclaimed, Nicholas Sparks novel The Notebook (2004 film) and the 2004 movie of the same name.
 In 2013, Aseem appeared as the main lead in the romantic suspense thriller Kyun Hua Achanak, directed by Rajendra Shiv.
 He played an extremely shrewd and clever Vaditya.
 The film focuses on how the lives of four opportunistic individuals, in today's current scenario, cross each other and take a different turn.
 Recently he has portrayed Ajay, a character troubled by his past, in the paranormal thriller Page 16, written and directed by Shamshad Pathan, starring Bidita Bag, Kiran Kumar and others.
-Ajay is a very devoted father and a husband, trapped between his mistakes from the past and scary paranormal activity that is happening in his house.
+Ajay is a very devoted father and husband, trapped between his mistakes from the past and scary paranormal activity that is happening in his house.
 Page 16 was released in August 2018.
 In 2019 Aseem is doing a different type of thriller film.
-The film is called "Sridevi Bungalow" the film has Priya Prakash Varrier, Priyanshu Chatterjee and Mukesh Rishi as the leading actors.
+The film is called "Sridevi Bungalow" The film has Priya Prakash Varrier, Priyanshu Chatterjee and Mukesh Rishi as the leading actors.

 Personal life and charity work

-He is currently working on a project in which he gives platform to talented young artists.
+He is currently working on a project in which he gives a platform to talented young artists.
 Aseem Ali Khan is the joint secretary at the Ustad Hafiz Ali Khan Sangeet Academy in Bhopal.